phantom22/loopGroups.js/docs/README.md

 A tool to easily group elements and creating animation loops by adding multiple parameters.

-*Currently all the css properties that involve a number are supported!*
+*Currently all the css properties that involve numbers are supported!*

 ## CSS property parameters